List of Marvel Comics characters: L: Lady Shadra

-Lady Shadra is a character appearing in American comic books published by Marvel Comics.

-Lady Shadra was an evolved anthropomorphic black panther created by the High Evolutionary as one of his New Men, animals given humanoid form and intelligence.
+Lady Shadra is an evolved humanoid black panther created by the High Evolutionary as one of his New Men, animals given humanoid form and intelligence.
 She was a member of her master's high guard, the Knights of Wundagore, and had her own squire named Gulo.
 Together they took part in the earliest battle against the Man-Beast after he ousted the Evolutionary from his own citadel, and later joined their creator on his journey into space.

-Her exploits became the favorite stories of the New Men tale-weaver Prosimia, and her armor would be taken up by Kitty Pryde in her own battle against the Man-Beast sometime later.

 Lady Stilt-Man

-Lady Stilt-Man is a supervillain appearing in American comic books published by Marvel Comics.
+Lady Stilt-Man (Callie Ryan) is a criminal inspired by Stilt-Man.

-Callie Ryan is a woman who became a female variant of Stilt-Man called Lady Stilt-Man.
 Deadpool defeats her by removing a manhole cover, causing one of her legs to fall in, and her other to step onto a high heel attached to the top of a truck.
 She does not appear to be connected to any of the other Stilt-Men, and claims she is using the name as an "homage".
 This version is more clumsy and uncoordinated, and Spider-Man himself says she is "trying too hard."

 In the "Villains for Hire" miniseries, Lady Stilt-Man reappears as a member of Misty Knight's villain subgroup for Heroes for Hire going by just "Stilt-Man".
-She later defects to Purple Man's side.

-Lady Stilt-Man is later recruited by Max Fury to join the Shadow Council's incarnation of the Masters of Evil.
+Lady Stilt-Man is later recruited by Max Fury to join the Masters of Evil.

-Lady Stilt-Man later appears in a hospital where she is visited by Misty Knight.
-Lady Stilt-Man is revealed to be a victim of a scandal over an embarrassing sex video among other female heroes and villains.
-Though Misty clears her name, when it is discovered that the videos were all a hoax, it is later mentioned that Lady Stilt-Man was caught committing a crime.

-During the "Gang War" storyline, Lady Stilt-Man is among the villains hired by Hobgoblin to guard his hideout and ended up fighting Scorpion, Shift, and Starling.
-Scorpion persuaded Lady Stilt-Man and the other villains to turn against Hobgoblin.